adaltas/node-csv-docs/src/md/stringify/options/cast.md

 ### boolean

-A value of `true` is converted to the string `1` while a value of `fase` to converted to an empty string.
+A value of `true` is converted to the string `1` while a value of `false` to converted to an empty string.
 The default implementation is:

 ```js
 function(value){